-- Academic Services communicate regulation and policy updates to the University community on an annual basis via an update to key stakeholders at the end of each academic session. - Reports to the Court on any matter referred to the Senate by the Court. - Approves jointly with Court the 'Laigh Year Regulations' which enable Students' Association Officers to take a sabbatical from their studies during their period in office.
+- Communicates policy changes approved by Senate or its Standing Committees. - Updates are communicated to Senate members and the wider University via the Senate Committees Newsletter available on the Senate SharePoint. - Academic Services communicate regulation and policy updates to the University community on an annual basis via an update to key stakeholders at the end of each academic session. - Reports to the Court on any matter referred to the Senate by the Court. - Approves jointly with Court the 'Laigh Year Regulations' which enable Students' Association Officers to take a sabbatical from their studies during their period in office.